martinsauve/wlsunset/README.md

 # wlsunset

 This fork implements basic autodetection of the location based on the timezone of the machine using TZDB.
-Should work everywhere but only tested on Manjaro and Arch, help needed!
+Should work everywhere but only tested on Manjaro and Arch, help welcome!

 The original repo on github is just a mirror, I would need to submit the patch via a mailing list if i wanted to upstream...